 An advertisement printed in the October 2, 1892 issue of the New York Sun referenced the Tracheal Drops and Rubini Camphor Pills as well as several other products.

-In 1912 they were first listed as a NY Corporation with Charles F Hurlburt as President, and an address of 45 Lafayette.
-They were listed again in1913/14 but in 1915 Hurlburt’s Pharmacal Co was listed with Theo Stemmler as President.
+In 1915 C. T. Hurlburt was no longer included in the directories, but now Hurlburt’s Pharmacal Co was listed with an address of 366 West 11th Street and Theo Stemmler as President.
 I’m not sure whether this is a continuation of the original company or not.

-The bottle I found is a small (1-2 ounce), square medicine bottle with a tooled finish (maybe Hurlburt’s Trachial Drops??).
+The bottle I found is a small (1-2 ounce), square medicine bottle with a tooled finish.
 It’s embossed: C T Hurlburt & Co., so it was made after the partnership with Charles was formed in 1893.
 The maker’s mark TCW & Co is embossed on the base of the bottle indicating it was made by the T C Wheaton Glass Co.
 According to various Internet web sites, this specific mark was used between 1888 and 1901.
 This dates the bottle between 1893 and 1901 and ties it to the E 19th Street location.

 The embossing does NOT include the words “Hurlburt’s Tracheal Drops.”